 Further excellent albums followed, adding to Blancmange’s idiosyncratic canon of electronica.
 Arthur also released further albums under different names, collaborating with other musicians.

 There has long been a sense of humour to Blancmange’s songs, or at least a knowing smile.
-This has been continued with the like of I Smashed Your Phone and ??? from the last couple of albums.
+This has been continued with the like of I Smashed Your Phone from their latest album.
 This is not to say that they haven’t have covered serious subjects, just that there seems to be a permanent twinkle in tier eye that shines through even the darkest topics.

 With latest album Wanderlust available and a date at Liverpool’s Arts Club this Saturday May 4, Getintothis took the chance to ask Neil Arthur a few questions.